geoff-maddock/secret-lodge/data/versions/v0.5/SECRET LODGE - GAME RULES.md

 - 2-6 players
 - 60 - 120 mins (no reference)
 - setup involves each player taking a lodge board and following the setup on that board, drawing their starting hand, secret society and plot
-- play takes place over 6 seasons
+- play takes place over 6+ seasons
-- each season has three phases
+- each season has phases
+  - elections - new aldermen are elected for each district
-  - production - resources and income are awarded based on the state of your lodge
+  - income - income is awarded based on the state of your lodge
-  - machinations - players take actions round robin until all players have passed
+  - the chase - players take actions round robin until all players have passed
-  - resolution - power of lodges increases, actors untap and secret plots can be unleashed
-- the reaches the final hour when a secret lodge successfully unfurls it's secret plot or after the sixth season ends
+  - the final hour - once a plot is unleashed, a special final phase takes place
-- after the final hour, each lodge's power is totalled and the most powerful lodge standing wins
+- after the final hour, final power is totalled and the most powerful lodge standing wins

 ## GAME TERMS
-- **Season** - the game is divided into six seasons, which are the largest division of gameplay.
-Each season consists of three phases:
-	1. **Production** - earn resources based on starting state of your lodge
-	2. **Machination** - take actions with cards, actors and pawns
-	3. **Resolution** - unfurl plots, return workers, elect aldermen, advance astral chart
+- Season - the largest sequence of game actions, each season consists of three phases 1 Production - earn based on starting state of your lodge 2 Mechination - take actions with cards, actors and pawns 3 Resolution - unfurl plots, return workers, elect aldermen, advance astral chart
 - Phase - one of the three phases of each season that mark different sets of actions for players
-- Turn - a player action taken during the machination phase.  after a player takes one legal action, play continues clockwise unless otherwise specified
+- Turn - a player action taken during a phase.  after a player takes one legal action, play continues clockwise unless otherwise specified
 - Action - any of the legal plays available to a player on their turn, either through cards in their conspiracy, hand, pawns and are payed for via resources in their vault.
 - Lodge - each player's set of cards, board and pieces
 - Resources - one of the types of resources used in the game to pay for actions.  they include food, material, energy and resources and are tracked on each player's lodge board.
 - Vault - area of the lodge board where a player records the resources that have been earned
 - Hand - the cards that are held secretly in the players hand
 - Conspiracy - the players cards that are laid out in front of them that may take actions
-- Actor - a card that represents a person of power in the game that can be tapped for special abilities
+- Actors - any of a players specific cards that represent a person
 - Pawn - any of the small movable parts of the game that are not cards
 - Secrets - a face down set of cards placed in the secrets pile of their lodge.  a player can look through them, but not re-order them unless otherwise noted.